Rojava conflict: YPG claims territory

-Self-governed Rojava established
+Autonomous government established

 On 1 August 2012, state security forces on the periphery of the country were pulled into the intensifying battle taking place in Aleppo.
 During this large withdrawal from the north, the YPG took control of at least parts of Qamishli, Efrin, Amude, Dirbesiye and Kobanî with very little conflict or casualties.

 On 2 August 2012, the National Coordination Committee for Democratic Change announced that most Kurdish-majority cities in Syria, except Qamishli and Hasaka, were no longer controlled by government forces and were now being governed by Kurdish political parties.
 In Qamishli, government military and police forces remained in their barracks and administration officials in the city allowed the Kurdish flag to be raised.

 After months of de facto rule, the PYD officially announced its regional autonomy on 9 January 2014.
 Elections were held, popular assemblies established and the Constitution of Rojava was approved.
 Since then, residents organized local assemblies, reopened schools, established community centers, and helped push back the Islamic State of Iraq and the Levant (ISIL) to gain control of almost all land in Syria east of the Euphrates river.
 They see their model of grassroots democracy as one that can be implemented throughout Syria in the future.